 Prospect Mountain is one of the most popular hikes in the Lake George Region at roughly three miles round trip.
 The trailhead is conveniently located in Lake George Village, and the summit features outstanding views of the lake and surrounding area.

 The Prospect Mountain trail begins on Smith Street in Lake George Village.
 From Exit 22 of I-87, turn right onto U.S. 9/Canada Street, then right onto Montcalm Street (across from Shepard Park).

-Continue on Montcalm, then turn right on Cooper Street and travel one block until you reach West Street.
+Continue on Montcalm, then turn right onto Cooper Street and travel one block until you reach West Street.
 Turn left onto West Street, go up one block, and turn left onto Smith Street.
 On Smith Street, you'll see a sign indicating the beginning of the trail.
 There is a small public parking area off the side of the road by the trailhead, but street parking is available throughout the village (seasonal fees).

-Check out this video about Prospect Mountain:
+Watch this video about Prospect Mountain:

 See the video and transcript »